Vishruth-N/freewrite/README.md

 The reflect feature uses a Python-based voice service.
 See [`voice_service/README.md`](voice_service/README.md) for setup instructions.

-make changes on a pr and i'll run on my end and then build a new version :).
+make changes on a pr and we'll run on my end and then build a new version :).